Streetscape of Melbourne tram and pedestrians at Collins Street and Swanston Street Intersection

 Whether for work or play, Melbourne is a spectacular city to visit, but it can be a little daunting to navigate due to its size.
 If you need a little help getting around Melbourne during your trip and how to figure out the public transport network of trams, trains and buses, we’re here to help.

 With a population of over five million and more areas than you can shake a stick at, it’s easy to get lost amidst the towering buildings and breathtaking landmarks.
-Planning out your trip and understanding your transport options, the public transport system, and what attractions are within walking distance will help reduce your risks of getting lost, or even worse, wasting time getting to your next destination.
+Planning out your trip and understanding your transport options, the public transport system, and what top Melbourne attractions are within walking distance will help reduce your risks of getting lost, or even worse, wasting time getting to your next destination.

 Our in-depth guide will cover every last thing you need to know about travelling in Melbourne.
 We’ll break down buses, taxis, rideshares, ferries, fare types, and more so you can get to where you need to go quickly and comfortably.